 Cheboygan Brewing Company

-Jessica Holli is an associate editor for the Awesome Mitten.
+About the Author: Jessica Holli is an associate editor for the Awesome Mitten.
 She has lived in, and loves, both parts of America’s High Five.
-This Michigan State University alumna is obsessed with the Great Lakes, the color red, and spending as much time as possible outside.
-When she is not working she’s exercising in Michigan’s natural playground or planning her next adventure.
+This Michigan State University alumna is obsessed with the Great Lakes, the color red and spending as much time as possible outside.